athun/utils/README.md

 ╚═══════════╩═══════════╩═══════════╩═══════════╝
 ~~~~
 #### *Todo*
+* !Make rows only as wide as its widest elements (not as wide as the widest global element)
 * Let programmer change fallback fill string (is now simply `" "`), e.g. `"?"` (as desired)
 * Fix error in Python2
 * Add "tableStyle" argument